 The first Vulcan sewing machine was not an exact clone of the classic Singer 20, but it was certainly heavily inspired by it, and the operating mechanism is almost identical.
 It first appeared in about 1948 with distinctive bright blue paintwork.
 The first examples Mk1a models had a spoked handwheel and rectangular cloth plate, but these were quickly replaced with a MK1b version with a solid handwheel and square cloth plate.

 The Mk1 Vulcan used a 13x1 needle with a round shank which has to be carefully aligned when fitting.
 For the modern collector it is important to note that the yellow Vulcan name transfer on the body casting is very fragile and can easily be damaged by even the gentlest of cleaning.
 Examples with good intact transfers are much more highly valued by serious collectors.

-Please CLICK HERE to see detailed differences between Mk1a and Mk1b Vulcan TSM’s
+Please see the dedicated Vulcan 1 page to see detailed differences between Mk1a and Mk1b Vulcan TSM’s

 Unlike its 2 main UK competitors (Essex and Grain), Bird's quickly developed their Vulcan machines with a series of new designs that were cheaper to make and which moved their machines more towards the lower end of the toy market rather than ones intended for serious sewing.
 The first of these new models was made in 1951/52.
 Although it retained the same basic mechanism as the Mk1, it looked completely different with a hinged extension table.
 The styling of this machine would appear to have been heavily influenced by the Singer Featherweight 221K.
 The Vulcan Featherweight came in either black or grey, with decal patterns very similar to the Singer Featherweight's placed around the bed and extension table.